ca2los/weather/README.md

 - [x] Currencies and frontiers

 ### It's Mobile first!
 The website prioritize mobile displays, so give it a try in your mobile phone.

-:octocat: